This will depend on the size of the company from a turnover and employee perspective.

 > USD 68m

-If the company is a Parent Undertaking, you must combine the revenue and employee count of the Company and its Subsidiary Undertaking to determine the size category.
+If the company is a Parent or Subsidiary Undertaking, you must combine the revenue and employee count of the Company and its Parent and/or Subsidiary Undertaking to determine the size category.

 Finally, even if you are not required under the ADGM Regulations to have an auditor appointed, the shareholders of your entity may require that your entity prepares audited accounts.
 This may be included in company's Articles of Association as an annual requirement, or it can be requested from year to year by the shareholders.